cu-swe4s-fall-2025/assignment-2-python-refresher-HenryJordan500/README.md

 ## Get Column Function

 get_column takes the data from a csv and extracts the data from the results column from just the values queried in the queried column.
-Accepts csv file and manipulates it as a data frame so use the column keys for querying.
+Accepts csv file, manipulates it as a numpy array, and outputs a list of integers

 ## Print Fires

-print_fires.py prints the forest fires in the US for each year in the dataset.
-Excutes from run.sh file.
+print_fires.py prints the forest fires in the input country for each year in the dataset.
+Executes from run.sh file.
+Arguments are --country --country_column --fires_column --file_name.